-Problem Statement 1 (Prioritized): STAAR data indicates that a significant number of students either did not show growth or regressed from 2022 to 2023 STAAR Administrations.
+Problem Statement 1 (Prioritized): Data indicates that a significant number of students did not meet the standards on the 2024 STAAR Assessments in all content areas.
+(Math, RLA, Social Studies & Science)

 Root Cause: There is a need to strengthen Tier 1 instruction and effectively use Tier 2 and Tier 3 instruction to address learning gaps and enrichment opportunities of all students.

 Problem Statement 2 (Prioritized): Formative Assessment Data (e.g., REN 360, CFAs, DLAs) indicates students are struggling to make progress and retain content from one concept to the next.

 Root Cause: There is an inconsistency in PLC practices and use of protocols that address planning, alignment, and implementation of curriculum for all learners.